victorli158/smalltalk/README.md

 ## Technologies Used

-The backend API was built using Python's Django framework while being connected to the frontend using React Native.
+The backend API was built using Python's Django framework while the frontend was constructed using React Native.
+React Native is useful for building performant iOS and Android apps.
+Transition and loading animations were incorporated to offer a polished experience for our users.

 Other technologies implemented include:

 - `WebRTC`
 - `websockets`

 ## Features

 #### WebRTC